rwpalmer/tzLib/README.md

 CURRENT STATE OF THE PROJECT

-	-	Library components and example code are in the final stages of alpha testing.
-	-	No known bugs exist at this time.
+	-	Library (0.1.0) exited Alpha Testing with no known bugs on 8 Oct, 2017
 	-	The library has only been tested on the Particle Photon.
+The author is relying on the community to test on other devices.
+Please report any test results.
-	-	Documentation has not been reviewed for spelling, grammer or accuracy.
+	-	Documentation has not been reviewed for spelling or grammer, and some inaccuracies may exist.
 	-	An HTTP server has been brought up on the web to support Beta Testing.
+		At some point the

 Please feel free to contact the author/maintainer if you have any suggestions, or if you would like to participate in this project.